-The name “Cracking Art” comes from the english verb “to crack”, which express the state of being splitted, breaked, cracked, crashed.
+The name “Cracking Art” comes from the English verb “to crack”, which express the state of being split, broken, cracked, or crashed.

-The catalytic cracking, as the name suggests, it’s also the term for the chemical reaction that occurs when converting raw crude oil into plastic.
-For the artists, it represents the instant when something natural becomes artificial and it is the reason why they endeavor to seize that very moment in their art form.
+This catalytic cracking, as the name suggests, is also the term for the chemical reaction that occurs when converting raw crude oil into plastic.
+For the artists, it represents the instant when something natural becomes artificial and is the reason why they seek to seize that very moment in their art form.

-Cracking is the process needed to transform petroleum into virgin naphtha, which is the basis for many products of synthesis, as for example plastic.
+Cracking is the process needed to transform petroleum into virgin naphtha, which is the basis for many products of synthesis; for example plastic.

-Cracking is the gap of the contemporary man, struggling between the primary naturalness and a future becoming more and more artificial.
+Cracking is the gap of the contemporary man, struggling between primary naturalness and a future that is becoming more and more artificial.

-Plastic has its roots in a millenary tradition of civilization, in a huge and deep cultural evolution that link together the human being, the artificial creations and the environmental nature.
-In a certain sense Cracking could be considered as a conceptual formula used to challange the rules of contemporary art.
+Plastic has its roots in a millenary tradition of civilization, in a huge and deep cultural evolution that links together the human being, artificial creation and the environment.
+In a certain sense, “cracking” could be considered as a conceptual formula used to challenge the rules of contemporary art.

-Cracking is the process that turns natural artificial, the organic synthetic.
-A process dramatic, if not controlled, a split that puts us all in the face of new realities.
+Cracking is the process that turns the natural artificial, the organic synthetic.
+A dramatic process, if not controlled, and a split that places us all in the face of new realities.

-This way, the group’s choice is then an attempt to connect common reasoning to individual meditation, creating installations with animals that appears unexpectedly in everyday places.
-The surprise of seeing an ordinary subject made extraordinary through its super size, vivid color and form, attracts the attention of passersby, inviting people to reexamine their perspectives on urban life while inspiring them to play with our cities, to mentally and physically rebuild them.
+Our philosophy connects common reason to individual meditation, creating installations with animals that appear unexpectedly in everyday places.
+The surprise of seeing an ordinary subject made extraordinary through its super-size, vivid color, and form, attracts the attention of passersby, inviting people to re-examine their perspectives on urban life while inspiring them to play with our cities while mentally and physically re-building them.